Quality assessment of solar irradiance data#

 Extremely rare limits#

-The limits of the “Extremely Rare Limits”(ERL) procedure are more strict than those of the “Physically Possible” test.
-ERL differs from the PPL test in that the measurements rarely reach these limits, and even if the case is only for short periods of a few seconds to one or two minutes, and also in those measurements violating these limits are not necessarily incorrect but their plausibility should be checked more specifically.
+The limits of the “Extremely Rare Limits”(ERL) procedure are stricter than the Physically Possible Limits.
+ERL differs from the PPL test in that valid measurements rarely reach the ERL limits, and even if they do, often only for very short periods of a few seconds to one or two minutes.
+Measurements exceeding these limits are not necessarily erroneous, but their plausibility should be checked more carefully.
 The ERL limits are defined as follows:

 A graphical representation of these two tests is possible by representing the 10-minute averages of GHI, DHI or DNI as a function of the irradiance received at the top of the atmosphere (TOA).
-This representation is shown in Fig. 7 where the one-component PPL and ERL tests are represented by green and red lines respectively.
+This representation is shown in Fig. 7 where the one-component PPL and ERL tests are represented by green and red lines, respectively.
 In view of the QC equations, it might have been simpler to use the cosine of the zenith solar angle for the graphical representation of the QC.
 However, we opted for the irradiance at the top of the atmosphere because we judged this quantity to be more intuitive.
 Finally, another quantity would have been more suitable to represent the quality control of the DNI but we chose to keep the same quantity between the different representations for consistency reasons.

 df['extra_radiation'] = pvlib.irradiance.get_extra_radiation(df.index)